19zmzhang/LuckSugar/readme.txt

-Git is distrabutes free software.
+Git is distrabutes free software
+Git is free software distributed under the GPL.